siraat-ai-academy/freelance-content-writing-suite-by-jamalu/01-blog-article-writing/07-ghostwriting-for-founders-experts.md

 - Up to two revisions for alignment and flow
 - Option to ghostwrite across formats: blogs, LinkedIn, speeches, or newsletters

-Every piece will carry your intent — Jamalu simply weaves the words.
+Every piece will carry your intent — Eks2 simply weaves the words.

 ---